PatMartin/dex-site/content/_index.md

   * **Document** your workflows.
   * **Save** your workflows for later use.

-# Visualizing Data
+## Sample Visuals

-A picture is worth a thousand words, so here are a few of the visuals you can achieve with Dex.
+Here are a few of the visuals you can achieve with Dex.

 __Click on any of the images to interact with a live version.__

-## C3 Charts
+### C3 Charts

 These examples are based upon [C3js](https://c3js.org).